The featured photo on top shows purple haybales, a colourful summer view.

 farmland – narrow backroads – thorns – hedges – windbreaks – stones – villages

-Country road: There are a lot of them around in Ireland.
+There are a lot of these around in Ireland.
 They are classed as MAIN roads.
 Speed limit 80 km/h if you dare.

 Here come the thorns.
 “Road” to someone’s home.
 Beware of the potholes!